Fee payment deadline is today, May 21. More

 Why Columbus State Community College?

-The Paralegal Studies program at CSCC offers an Associates Degree and a Post-Baccalaureate Certificate in Paralegal Studies.
+The Paralegal Studies program at CSCC offers an Associate Degree and a Post-Baccalaureate Certificate in Paralegal Studies.
 Our program is ABA-approved and costs a fraction of other ABA-approved programs in Columbus, OH.
 Additionally, CSCC recognizes the diversity and other responsibilities of students enrolled in the program.
 CSCC schedules classes during the days and evenings and limits prerequisites so that you can control when and how quickly you are able to finish your Paralegal Studies degree or certificate.